rackerlabs/support-how-to/content/rpc-openstack/object-storage-swift-in-a-rack-with-amds-seamicro-sm15000.md

 ### Conclusion

-&ldquo;Swift in a Rack&rdquo; allows businesses to deploy a decent-sized object storage environment in a fashion that may be implemented in an afternoon.
+"Swift in a Rack" allows businesses to deploy a decent-sized object storage environment in a fashion that may be implemented in an afternoon.
 This environment can scale to multiple petabytes and also ensure objects are available and uncorrupted.